-Regular rowing can help control diabetes by keeping your weight and body fat at healthy levels.
-It can also help to restore normal glucose metabolism and increase insulin sensitivity.
+Regular rowing can help keep your weight and body fat at healthy levels—both good things for helping to control diabetes.
+Rowing can also help to restore normal glucose metabolism and increase insulin sensitivity.

 Rowing engages all the major muscle groups.
 As you row, the muscles contract and relax as they use sugar for energy.
 To meet the energy need, the body uses glucose supplies in your blood, ultimately reducing your blood glucose level.
 The length and intensity of your workouts determines how much your blood glucose is reduced.